Video-Nomad/gs-curvetools-docs/docs/source/useful-tips.rst

             else:
                 mc.setAttr('hardwareRenderingGlobals.ssaoEnable', 1)

         .. note:: It might look something like this when you paste it, don't worry it's a visual bug in Maya.
-Just leave it a is:
+Just leave it as is:

             .. figure:: https://i.imgur.com/d75eZzW.png
                 :alt: Maya Shelf